-- (1) The existing 28 hectare Surrey Research Park shown on the Policies Map and the proposed extension described in policy A26, will be protected for business use comprising offices, research, development, design and innovation activities, in any science, including social science, falling within Use Classes B1 (a), (b) and (c) of the Town and Country Planning (use Classes) Order 1987 (as amended), that is complementary to the activities of the University of Surrey.
-Development in accordance with the above will be supported.
-Development for general office use B1(a) that does not contribute to the specific function of the Research Park will not be supported. - (2) It is expected that the new extension will provide a variety of sizes of unit including some small units (between 15 - 80 sq m) in order to meet the needs of start-up companies. - (3) Where any proposals for development are submitted which do not meet the criteria set out above, the onus will be on the applicant to demonstrate: - (a) the need for such proposals in this location - (b) the economic benefits to the local and wider economy - (c) the proposed use would complement the overall functioning of the Research Park. - (4) Proposals should be well designed and landscaped to complement and enhance the existing Research Park setting.
+- (1) The existing 28 hectare Surrey Research Park shown on the Policies Map and the proposed extension described in policy A26, will be protected for business use comprising offices, research, development, design and innovation activities, falling within Use Classes B1 (a), (b) and (c) of the Town and Country Planning (use Classes) Order 1987 (as amended).
+Development for general office use B1(a) that does not contribute to the specific function of the Research Park will not be supported. - (2) It is expected that the new extension will provide a variety of sizes of unit including some small units (between 15 80 sq m) in order to meet the needs of start-up companies. - (3) Where any proposals for development are submitted which do not meet the criteria set out above, the onus will be on the applicant to demonstrate: - (a) the need for such proposals in this location - (b) the economic benefits to the local and wider economy - (c) the proposed use would complement the overall functioning of the Research Park. - (4) Proposals should be well designed and landscaped to complement and enhance the existing Research Park setting.

-- 4.4.41 One of the key successes of the Surrey Research Park has been to maintain its focus on knowledge transfer and facilities to support the commercial application of the University's research.
+- 4.4.51 One of the key successes of the Surrey Research Park has been to maintain its focus on knowledge transfer and facilities to support the commercial application of the University's research.
 The Research Park should retain its focus on research, development and design activities and providing valuable knowledge-based employment.
 As part of the mixed-use Blackwell Farm development, which has a total capacity of 1,800 homes (1,500 in the plan period) an extension to the Research Park of over 10 hectares will be delivered.
 This will provide a total capacity of around 35,000 sq m of additional floorspace, of which 30,000 sq m is expected to be delivered in the plan period.
-The University will be supported in continuing the success of the Research Park on the expanded site and the contribution it makes to the regional economy. - 4.4.42 As part of the Park's role encouraging enterprise from the University, a range of sizes of units will assist start-up businesses and those needing larger premises as they grow.
+The University will be supported in continuing the success of the Research Park on the expanded site and the contribution it makes to the regional economy. - 4.4.52 As part of the Park's role encouraging enterprise from the University, a range of sizes of units will assist start-up businesses and those needing larger premises as they grow.